The Four Best Netflix Series Debuting And Returning In March 2017 [New Trailers]

 Marvel’s Iron Fist: Premiere—March 17, 2017

-Danny Rand (portrayed by Game of Thrones’ Finn Jones) is a hung-fu master that uses the mystical ability of the Iron Fist to fight criminals and corruption.
+Danny Rand (portrayed by Game of Thrones’ Finn Jones) is a kung-fu master that uses the mystical ability of the Iron Fist to fight criminals and corruption.

 Following Daredevil, Jessica Jones, and Luke Cage, this fourth installment of Marvel series on Netflix is one of the most highly anticipated additions.
 Fans are anxious for Iron Fist as it will be followed by Marvel’s Defenders mid-2017.
 Netflix’s version of the superhero group consists of all four aforementioned characters; so many people are expecting some great set-ups for The Defenders throughout Iron Fist.